RcppCore/rcpp-gallery/_posts/2012-12-20-simulating-pi.md

 We start with an R version.

-The basic idea is that for a point (x,y), we compute the distance to the origin using Pythargoras' well-known expression, or in this context a standard distance norm.
+The basic idea is that for a point (x,y), we compute the distance to the origin using Pythagoras' well-known expression, or in this context a standard distance norm.
 We do this repeatedly for a number of points, the ratio of those below one ("inside the unit circle") to the number N of simulation will approach pi/4 -- as we were filling the area of one quarter of the unit circle by limiting ourselves